Sakrac/Step6502/README.md

 Click on a byte in the display to edit memory, move the cursor while editing with the arrow keys.

+Click and drag to select hex bytes to copy to clipboard.

 ###Register View

 Click on the fields to change them..

+Copying after clicking in the register view will copy the registers to the clipboard.

+###Breakpoint View

+List of all breakpoints, select a breakpoint and press delete to delete breakpoint or doubleclick a breakpoint to show it in the code view.

+There is a column for breakpoint condition, this feature is not ready yet but it was easier to add the condition column while I was adding the pane than to psuh it off to some time later.

 ###Graphic View